rgauna79/printshop/README.md

     - Explore product categories and listings.
     - Utilize search filters to find specific products.
     - Add products to the shopping cart and proceed to checkout.

+### Customization
+This ecommerce app is designed to be easily configurable for other businesses.
+You can adapt and customize it according to your specific requirements and branding needs.

+### Developer
+Ecommerce was developed by Roberto Gauna.